Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 Once the harvester has a URL for a location to index, how do they know where the metadata is relative to that location?
 There are several approaches:

--   Try a [HTTP HEAD request](https://www.rfc-editor.org/rfc/rfc9110#HEAD) the URL and inspect.
-If the Content-Type header value is a known metadata type and profile, then have a document containing a single metadata record.
-Failing that look for links in the header; if there is a link with rel='describedby', with a known type and profile, get the content at that link.
+-   Try a [HTTP HEAD request](https://www.rfc-editor.org/rfc/rfc9110#HEAD) on the URL and inspect.
+If the Content-Type header value is a known metadata type and profile, then the URL will get a document containing a single metadata record that can be indexed.
+Failing that the client can look for links in the HTTP header; if there is a link with rel='describedby', with a known type and profile, get the content at that link.

 -   GET the content at the URL.
 Look for a <script> element with a known type and profile.
 Failing that look for <link> elements with rel='describedby' and a known type and profile, then get the content at that link.